PeterOlsen1/csci5123-proj/README.md

 # TODO:
-* keep track of which playlists randomly selected 100 vs first 100
-  * this will be done in create_challenge_set.py and interpret_results.py
+* do results coding
 * more tuning of item item
-* decide how to add item-item songs to the submission
+* item-item reuslts will be included as their own list of 500
 * write paper